Concierge Medicine: A Patient Centered Care Model

 A common myth about DPC and concierge medicine is that the former is an inferior version of the latter.
 Although it is true that the DPC practice is more affordable by nature, there are deeper differentiating factors between the two than just price points.

-According to Concierge Medicine Today, “What distinguishes DPC and concierge medicine from each other is not price, but demography, insurance participation of the concierge doctor, billing methods, and the number of services offered within the subscription.”
+According to Concierge Medicine Today, “What distinguishes DPC and concierge medicine from each other is not price alone, but demography, insurance participation of the concierge doctor, billing methods, and the number of services offered within the subscription.”

 Concierge Medicine is patient-centred Care

-You’ll be surprised how simple, affordable, and stress-free direct patient care is once you take all the middlemen out of the equation.
+You’ll be surprised how simple, affordable, and stress-free direct patient care is once you take some of the middlemen out of the equation for the services covered by the direct fee.

 With concierge doctors, long-term health management and patient relationships are superior in any given situation.
 Concierge Medicine Today puts the advocacy of concierge doctors into words so perfectly: